 Ecosystems and Biodiversity» open the printable major» search for more Areas of Study

-The Ecosystems and Biodiversity major is about the ecology and conservation and management of flora and fauna with a particular focus on understanding ecosystems and ecological processes.
-Students learn how to apply scientific principles to understand natural systems.
-This understanding is applied to current questions regarding the past, current and future impacts of human activities on organisms, ecosystems and the environment.
-Students will concentrate on aquatic ecology and fisheries consulting, forestry and agricultural management, park and recreation planning and management, resource conservation, toxic soil and water pollution research.
-Graduates will be well prepared to make appropriate and informed decisions about the management and/or conservation of our environment, its ecosystems and the plants and animals that they support.
+The Ecosystems and Biodiversity major is about the ecology, conservation and management of flora and fauna with a particular focus on understanding ecosystems and ecological processes.
+Students learn how to apply scientific principles and understanding to current questions regarding the past, present and future impacts of human activities on the environment.
+Students will research and concentrate on aquatic ecology, fishery consulting, forestry and agricultural management, park and recreation planning and management, resource conservation, toxic soil and water pollution.

-Graduates have the prospects of working in all levels of government, non-governmental organisations with involvement in environmental resource management, academic institutions and research organisations.
+Graduates have the prospects of working in all levels of government, as well as a variety of non-governmental organizations with involvement in environmental resource management, academic institutions and research organizations.

 Some jobs require additional qualifications at Honours level.
 Honours is a one year stand-alone program, completed after successfully fulfilling the requirements of the undergraduate degree.
 View Bachelor of Environmental Science (Honours).

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of postgraduate study options available.
 Postgraduate study may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the postgraduate study options following the Bachelor of Science include:

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.